13/2014 – Ecosurfaces lead the way in Australia

 The sides of the structure were built using the Terraforce L11 Smooth finish blocks.

-On the road-side, the Terraforce Blocks were concrete filled for strength and built to the contour of the road, and on the opposite side, a standard gravity retaining wall was built, which has been designed to allow removal of some units, when access is required.
+The sides of the structure were built using the Terraforce L11 Smooth finish blocks.
+On the roadside, the Terraforce Blocks were concrete filled for strength and built to the contour of the road, and on the opposite side, a standard gravity retaining wall was built, which has been designed to allow removal of some units, when access is required.

 Project: Storm water culvert